MicrosoftDocs/memdocs/sccm/core/get-started/capabilities-in-technical-preview-1608.md

 ﻿---
 title: "Capabilities in Technical Preview 1608 for System Center Configuration Manager"
-description: "This article introduces the features that are available in the Technical Preview for System Center Configuration Manager, version 1608." ms.custom: na ms.date: 08/22/2016 ms.reviewer: na
+description: "Learn about the features available in the Technical Preview for System Center Configuration Manager, version 1608." ms.custom: na ms.date: 08/22/2016 ms.reviewer: na